 If you have a lot of gas or are very uncomfortable, an over-the-counter medicine may help.

 - Lactase supplements.
 If dairy is causing your problems, taking these tablets or drops just before you eat will help you digest lactose (the main sugar in dairy foods) and reduce gas.

-- Simethicone.
+- Simethicone ( Mylicon).
 Taking these liquids or tablets can relieve the uncomfortable bloating and pain from gas.

 - Probiotics.
 These supplements contain "friendly" bacteria that can help digestion.
 In addition to tablets and powders you sprinkle on your food, foods like yogurt, kefir, and sauerkraut contain probiotics.

 Heartburn, sometimes called acid indigestion, is a painful, burning feeling in the middle of your chest or the upper part of your stomach.
 The pain, which can also spread to your neck, jaw, or arms, can last just a few minutes or stick with you for hours.